The date is Thursday, March 19th, 2020:

 “Language is a weapon.
 Swearing is its sword.
 Truth is its shotgun.”

-Once she finished reading my note Lauryn lowered the card and looked at me.
+Once she finished reading my note Lauren lowered the card and looked at me.
 A smile blossomed on her face as she silently spoke to me across the room…

-Looking across the room I saw students at work while Mr. Henry packed up his desk; he was currently putting a picture of his family away for safe keeping.
-In his hand was a photo of your prototypical American-white-family; sitting on the steps in front of a beautiful suburban home, his wife and three boys were very impressive looking.
+In the room I saw students at work while Mr. Henry packed up his desk: he was currently putting a picture of his family away for safe keeping.
+In his hand was a photo of your prototypical American family.
+Sitting on the steps in front of a beautiful suburban home, his wife and three boys were very impressive looking.
 I had seen this photo many times and used it to validate my assumption that Mr. Henry had a picture-perfect life.

-Being a father to three boys myself, I had many times contemplated bringing up this similarity between him and I. But somehow, I knew that beginning this conversation would open me up to a lot of questions I would rather not answer.
-So, I did what I do best, I kept my mouth shut—knowing that a picture of my life may be better described as American-white-trash.
+Being a father to three boys myself, I had many times contemplated bringing up this similarity between him and I. But somehow I knew that beginning this conversation would open me up to a lot of questions that I would rather not answer.
+So, instead, I did what I do best, I kept my mouth shut—knowing that a picture of my life was not this pretty.

-Mentally reminding myself of my inadequacies, I looked around in hope of avoiding any conversation with the only other adult in the room.
-To my appreciation, Lauryn called out, “Mr. J, do you want to take this home? … Mr. Henry says you can have it if you want.”
+Mentally whipping myself for such inadequacies, I looked around in hope of avoiding any conversation with the only other adult in the room.
+To my appreciation, Lauryn called out, “Mr. J, do you want to take this home? … Mr. Henry said you can.”